sanyaarora27/Learning/README.md

    i.
 Know basic math questions from Striver SDE sheet ii.
 SQL questions practice on hackerrank iii.
 Linking all the projects made earlier on Github!

+ Day-4
+  i.
+Learnt about Microsoft Azure. ii.
+Practice some SQL questions on hackerrank!
+Ahh some of they really get on my nerves! 😬